Medicare-Eligible Open Enrollment is scheduled for

 Medicare-Eligible Retirees have the following opportunities to make changes:

 If you are enrolling dependents, be prepared to provide “proof documentation”.
 Some Examples of Dependent Proof Documents are available here.
 Deadlines for submission of these documents vary in accordance with the enrollment opportunities listed above.
+See the Medicare-Eligible Retiree Open Enrollment Guide for document submission options.

 Need to speak with your medical plan representative?
 When calling, please specify that you are a “University of New Mexico” retiree covered by a University of New Mexico-sponsored Medicare plan.